fenguoerbian/RGames/README.md

 You can see this project as a simple demonstration of what R can do in entertainment.
 You can also see it as a sparking point to attract/impress someone about what R can do.
 To me, this project is for fun, enjoyment, and a self-test.

 Currently there is only 1 game.
-I'm very lazy but I do hope to add some more interesting games written in R.
+I'm very lazy but I do hope to add some more interesting games written in R. Below is a brief introduction of all the games I have written or plan to write.
+You can find more detailed information in the [wiki of this project](https://github.com/fenguoerbian/RGames/wiki).

 ## GuessNumber
 The GuessNumber game is inspired by my classmate Moye Li.
 It's a guess-number game which somehow like the guess-word game 'hang-man'.
 But in my game there isn't any drawing of a man being hanged and you can keep on guessing until you get it right.